 How to deal with regression in potty training?

 Potty training can take time.
 As with all types of learning, setbacks are possible.
 Accidents" are common and are very different from regression.
 They can be frustrating.
-But don't worry, we've got some tips to help your child get potty-trained again.
+But don't worry, we've got our tips for helping your child to be potty-trained again.

 Stress and changing habits

-If your child's potty training has regressed, it's likely that he's under stress.
+If your child has regressed in terms of potty training, it's highly likely that he's under stress.
 Has his routine or lifestyle changed recently?
 It could be thestart of school, a new childcare arrangement, a move, and many other reasons.
 These changes can be a source of stress for your little one, who will then express himself by ceasing to be potty-trained.

-If your child has had a bad experience on the toilet, e.g. being reprimanded, being punished after an accident, having pain during bowel movements, etc., this can lead to regression
+If your child has had a bad experience on the toilet, for example, being reprimanded, being punished after an accident, having pain during a bowel movement, etc., this can lead to regression.

 Medical causes can also lead to a regression in potty training.
 For example, if your child suffers from a urinary infection, bladder control becomes more difficult and painful.

-The same goes for constipation: if your little one has trouble with bowel movements, he may start to fear the potty and avoid the effort involved.
+Similarly, if your child is constipated and has difficulty going to the bathroom, he or she may start to fear the potty and avoid the effort involved.

-How can you tell the difference between a loss of cleanliness and an accident?
+How can you tell the difference between toilet regression and an accident?

-There's a difference between the regression of cleanliness and the accidents that can happen.
+There's a difference between toilet regression and accidents .

-Accidents are a normal part of your child's learning process .
-They should remain occasional and unforeseen
+Accidents are normal and linked to your child's learning process .
+They should remain occasional and unforeseen.

-They're not worth worrying about - accidents are how your child learns to be completely potty-trained.
+They're not worth worrying about, because accidents are how your child learns to be completely potty-trained.
 Here's how to recognize a potty training accident:

 Regression can be distinguished by its non-isolated, non-occasional nature.
 Your child will have accidents over several weeks, even though he or she has been potty-trained for some time.